From Field to Shelter: Tiny Farm × Food Rescue × NFUSA

 Distribution Partner: Food Rescue (foodrescue.us)

-Neighborhood Farms USA launched the Shared Harvest Program with a simple but powerful idea:
+Neighborhood Farms USA built the Shared Harvest Program on a simple but powerful conviction:

-Fresh food should not go to waste and access to nutrient-dense produce should not depend on income.
+Fresh food should not go to waste and access to nutrient-dense produce should never depend on income.

 Condition: Harvested at peak freshness